-- 3 Students lacking competency in motor skills may be required to take additional one-credit Leisure and Lifetime Sports courses to improve their performance level. - Note: Students must earn a grade of C or better in each content area and education course (HAS, BIO, EDU) in the major.
+- This course meets a General Education requirement. - 3 Students lacking competency in motor skills may be required to take additional one-credit Leisure and Lifetime Sports courses to improve their performance level. - In order to meet requirements for endorsements and duel majors this number is subject to change.
+Students should consult with their advisor.

+Note: Students must earn a grade of C or better in each content area and education course (HAS, BIO, EDU) in the major.
 Courses with grades of C- or lower must be repeated.